Unit 5 - Practice Quiz

 C. The weight of the MST is a lower bound on the optimal TSP tour weight

-D. The weight of the MST is an upper bound on the optimal TSP tour weight
+D. The MST always contains the optimal TSP tour as a subgraph

 36 In the context of the 1D Bin Packing Problem, what is the competitive ratio of the First-Fit algorithm compared to the optimal offline solution?